KelleyYin/Cross-lingual-Summarization/README.md

 ## Reference
-If you fine CL-ASSUM useful in your work, you can cite this paper as below:
+If you find CL-ASSUM useful in your work, you can cite this paper as below:

 ```
 @inproceedings{duan-etal-2019-zero,